-C ertified quality assurance professionals collect hundreds of water samples each year to safeguard the quality of your tap water.
+Certified quality assurance professionals collect hundreds of water samples each year to safeguard the quality of your tap water.
 These samples are analyzed in the field at the time of sample collection or by independent, state-certified laboratories for various substances as mandated by law.
-The results of these samples are then submitted to the State Water Board (SWB), which oversees water quality compliance for all public water systems in California.
-The Covina Irrigating Company (CIC) and the City of Glendora have their own comprehensive drinking water source and treatment monitoring programs that comply with United States Environmental Protection Agency (USEPA) and California regulatory requirements.
+The results of these samples are then electronically submitted to the State Water Board (SWB), which oversees water quality compliance for all public water systems in California.
+The Covina Irrigating Company (CIC), a wholesale supplier to Suburban, has its own comprehensive drinking water source and treatment monitoring programs that comply with United States Environmental Protection Agency (USEPA) and California regulatory requirements.